Multi-Probe Micromanipulator System

 Multiple silicon probes.
 One simple micromanipulator system.

-Maximize productivity and precision for acute in-vivo recording
+Maximize productivity and precision with automated probe positioning for acute in-vivo recording

 Compact, easy-to-use system

-Manipulate multiple probes in the smallest space
+Multiple probes in the smallest space

 Precise motorized positioning

-Designed for Silicon Probes
+Designed for High-Density Silicon Neural Probes

-The MPM System can be used to simultaneously position optical waveguides or optical fibers for research combining electrophysiology with optogenetic stimulation.
+The MPM System can be used to simultaneously position optical waveguides or optical fibers, for research combining electrophysiology with optogenetic stimulation.

 Protect your probes